ChristianKaltenecker/Distance-Based_Data/README.md

 ![Sketch](https://github.com/ChristianKaltenecker/Distance-Based_Data/raw/master/Sketch.png)

+The picture above contains the sketch of our approach.
+The input are the variability model and the raw performance measurements from the given case study.
+Generally, our approach consists of 3 stages:

+I. Sampling: SPL Conqueror provides different sampling strategies to select a few configurations from the set of all valid configurations.
+The sample set is used afterwards as input for the machine-learning technique.

+II.
+Machine Learning: Uses a set of configurations to derive a performance model for performance predictions.
+The error between the predictions and the real values is given by the error rate.

+III.
+Scripts: Because of the high amount of data, we provide scripts to process the whole data and to generate the table in the paper, we further provide scripts.

 ## Data

 In our paper, we use the sampling strategies to predict the performance of all valid configurations (i.e., the whole population) by only using a few configurations (i.e., a sample set).